 Not many people associate incontinence as a bladder problem.
 As yourself these questions:

-- Do you find yourself going to the bathroom more than 10x in a day?
+- Going to the bathroom more than 10x in a day?

-- Do you have strong, sudden urges to use the bathroom & fear you won’t make it?
+- Have strong, sudden urges to use the bathroom & fear you won’t make it?

 - Do you get up 2-3 times at night to use the bathroom?